-'End this carnage': Trump, 2020 Dems lead response to El Paso mass shooting
+Trump, 2020 Dems condemn El Paso mass shooting: 'Act of cowardice'

-President Trump and his potential White House rivals led the political reaction to Saturday's mass shooting at an El Paso, Texas Walmart, with Sen. Cory Booker, D-N.J., making a dramatic call to "end this carnage."
+President Trump and his potential White House rivals led the political reaction to Saturday's mass shooting at an El Paso, Texas Walmart store, condemning what the president described as "a hateful act."

-Trump told a pool of reporters, "The president has been briefed on the shooting in El Paso, and we continue to monitor the situation," White House Deputy Press Secretary Steven Groves said in a statement, adding that Trump had spoken with Texas Gov. Greg Abbott and Attorney General William Barr.

-Trump later tweeted "Terrible shootings in ElPaso, Texas.
-Reports are very bad, many killed.
-Working with State and Local authorities, and Law Enforcement.
-Spoke to Governor to pledge total support of Federal Government.
-God be with you all!"
+"Today’s shooting in El Paso, Texas was not only tragic, it was an act of cowardice," Trump wrote on Twitter.
+"I know that I stand with everyone in this Country to condemn today’s hateful act.
+There are no reasons or excuses that will ever justify killing innocent people.
+Melania and I send our heartfelt thoughts and prayers to the great people of Texas."

 BETWEEN 15 AND 20 PEOPLE SHOT AT EL PASO WALMART, SUSPECTED GUNMAN IN CUSTODY, TEXAS LT.
 GOV SAYS